Dr. Brown's Lovey Pacifier & Teether Holders recalled due to choking hazard

-More than 550,000 Brown’s Lovey Pacifier & Teether Holders have been recalled due to a choking hazard.
+BAKERSFIELD, Calif. - More than half a million pacifier and teether holders have been recalled this week due to a choking hazard.

-The Handi-Craft Company stated they recalled the holders after receiving 67 reports of the ribbon fraying and the snap detaching.
-No injuries have been reported so far.
+Handi-Craft has recalled Dr. Brown's Lovey pacifier and teether holders.
+The product's snap can detach the pacifier's ribbon, which can be a choking hazard.

 Only those with the following lot codes are included in the recall (the codes are printed on the tag attached to the holder):